ARM-software/sbsa-acs/README.md

 Note: To run the exerciser tests on a UEFI Based platform with Exerciser, the Exerciser PAL API's need to be implemented.
 For details on the reference Exerciser implementation and support, see the [Exerciser.md](docs/PCIe_Exerciser/Exerciser.md) and [Exerciser_API_porting_guide.md](docs/PCIe_Exerciser/Exerciser_API_porting_guide.md)

 ## SBSA ACS Linux kernel module
-To enable the export of a few kernel APIs that are necessary for PCIe and IOMMU tests, Linux kernel module and a kernel patch file are required.
+To enable the export of a few kernel APIs that are necessary for PCIe and SMMU tests, Linux kernel module and a kernel patch file are required.
 These files are available at [linux-acs](https://gitlab.arm.com/linux-arm/linux-acs).

 ## Target platforms
   Any AARCH64 Enterprise Platform that boots UEFI and Linux OS.